henly09/henly09/README.md

 ## 🚀 About Me
 I'm a Programmer/IT Support...

-My passion for helping others has been evident in my involvement in Github Community and also in StackOverflow Community as a Member where anwswering others question about Database Administrating problems also im a Computer Technician working as freelance where I fix computers from it's software problems to hardware problems.
+My passion in programming has been evident in my involvement in Github Community and also in StackOverflow Community as a Member where anwswering others question about programming problems and also im a Computer Technician working as freelance where I fix computers from it's software problems to hardware problems.
 In terms of programming languages, Im well-acquainted with Java,C#,PHP(API),PHP,TypeScript,.NET,JavaScript,HTML,CSS,MSSQL, and SQL.
 In terms of frameworks, Im well-acquainted with React Native and Laravel Framework.
 ## 🔗 Links
 [![Portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://henly09.github.io/MyPortfolio/)
 [![Facebook](https://img.shields.io/badge/facebook-0A66C2?style=for-the-badge&logo=facebook&logoColor=white)](https://www.facebook.com/mhax.ter/)